symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``"_token"``

-The name of the hidden field used to render the :ref:`CSRF token <forms-csrf>`.
+The name of the hidden field used to render the :doc:`CSRF token </form/csrf_protection>`.

 esi
 ~~~